mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 One way to answer this question is to consider an alternative to the ultimatum game called the "dictator game."
 This game also involves splitting a sum of money between two parties, but this time the first person's offer can't be rejected.
-In this case, the rational thing to do is for the first person to simply take all of the money.
-However, once again, "In experiments, proposers typically dictate allocations that assign the Recipient on average between 10 and 25 percent of the surplus, with modal allocations at 50 percent and zero.
-These allocations are much less than proposers’ offers in ultimatum games, although most players do offer something" (p.
+Here, the rational thing to do if you're the first person is to just take all the money.
+However, "In experiments, proposers typically dictate allocations that assign the Recipient on average between 10 and 25 percent of the surplus, with modal allocations at 50 percent and zero.
+These allocations are much less than proposers' offers in ultimatum games, although most players do offer something" (p.
 622).
-While these offers can't be attributed directly to an ingrained sense of fairness, altruism does appear to play a role in how people divide the pot even when they have all of the power.
+While these offers can't be attributed directly to an ingrained sense of fairness, altruism does appear to play a role decision-making even when people have all of the power.

+### Conclusion: The Reasonable Ineffectiveness of Self-Interest in Modeling

 But if rational self-interest isn't our primary motivator, why do so many models assume otherwise?
-One reason is that capitalism tends to breed competitive markets, and when competition is the driving factor, incentives for fair play tend to be diminished.
+One reason is that capitalism tends to breed competitive markets.
+When competition is the driving factor, incentives for fair play tend to be diminished.
 In other words, when it comes to competitive markets:

 > [R]ational individuals will not express their other-regarding preferences in